 Texas would not normally be top of my list as a hiking destination in the US.
 But I’m in Dallas for a conference, and my closest option is Big Bend National Park.
 Bordering Mexico, it’s a 1:15min direct flight from Dallas (to Odessa Midlands airport).
-It wouldn’t be too hot in late October/November, and there was a big range of walks.
+It wouldn’t be too hot in late October/November, and there’s a big range of walks.
 The scenery was spectacular, and the hiking completely exceeded my expectations!
 You could easily stay a week here exploring the area – my recommendation would to book well ahead if you can, and stay at the Chisos Mountain Lodge (the only accommodation within the park).
-October to May is regarded as the best time to go, and the very end of October was perfect – warm but not hot days, and chilly evenings.

 As well as hiking, the park is a good place for astral viewing or photography – in 2012, the park was named as an international dark-sky park by the International Dark-Sky Association.
 You can also do rafting or canoeing trips down the Rio Grande River (which I didn’t have time for, and I prefer hiking given the limited time).
 To reach some of the trailheads, a high-clearance 4WD vehicle is required – or so I was told.
 I didn’t want to risk getting stuck or puncturing a tire on my rental car.